Max Planck Institute for Chemistry

-The Max Planck Institute for Chemistry (Otto Hahn Institute; Max Planck Institut für Chemie - Otto Hahn Institut) is a non-university research institute under the auspices of the Max Planck Society (German: Max-Planck-Gesellschaft) in Mainz, Germany.
-It was created as the Kaiser Wilhelm Institute for Chemistry in 1911 in Berlin.
+The Max Planck Institute for Chemistry (Otto Hahn Institute; Max Planck Institut für Chemie - Otto Hahn Institut) is a non-university research institute in Mainz, Germany; It is one of currently 85 Max Planck Institutes of the Max Planck Society (German: Max-Planck-Gesellschaft).
+Its predecessor was the Kaiser Wilhelm Institute for Chemistry in 1911 in Berlin.

-In 2016 research at the Max Planck Institute for Chemistry in Mainz aims at an integral understanding of chemical processes in the Earth system, particularly in the atmosphere and biosphere.
+The Institute aims at an integral understanding of chemical processes in the Earth system, particularly in the atmosphere and biosphere.
 Investigations address a wide range of interactions between air, water, soil, life and climate in the course of Earth history up to today's human-driven epoch, the Anthropocene.
-The institute consists of five scientific departments (Atmospheric Chemistry, Climate Geochemistry, Biogeochemistry, Multiphase Chemistry, and Particle Chemistry) and additional research groups.
-The departments are independently led by their directors.
+The institute consists of four scientific departments (Aerosol Chemistry, Atmospheric Chemistry, Climate Geochemistry, and Multiphase Chemistry) and additional research groups.
+The departments are led by their directors.

 Research

-The institute consists of five scientific departments and additional research groups.
+The institute consists of four scientific departments and additional research groups.